The Utah Deaf History Collection

 After careful consideration and consultation with various stakeholders, I decided to donate the periodicals to the Museum of Deaf History, Arts, and Culture in Olathe, Kansas.

-I would like to extend my heartfelt thanks to Brooke Budzinski Grossinger, the Deaf Senior Community Relationship Manager at Sorenson Communications.
+While I was figuring out how to donate materials to the Museum of Deaf History, Arts, and Culture, I would like to extend my heartfelt thanks to Brooke Budzinski Grossinger, the Deaf Senior Community Relationship Manager at Sorenson Communications.
 Her unwavering support, along with that of Sorenson Communications, made it possible for me to cover the shipping costs to the museum.
-I cannot overstate my gratitude for their assistance; it has been instrumental in this preservation effort.
+I cannot express enough gratitude for their assistance; it has been instrumental in this preservation effort.
 Knowing that these periodicals are now in the capable hands of the Museum of Deaf History, Arts, and Culture in Olathe, Kansas, brings me immense relief.

-When I discovered that the Gallaudet University Archives already had both original and digital copies, I was unsure what to do with them and considered recycling them.
+When I discovered that the Gallaudet University Archives already had both original and digital copies, I was uncertain about what to do with the materials and considered recycling them.
 Thankfully, Brooke and Sorenson Communications came to the rescue!

-When I discovered that the Gallaudet University Archives already had both original and digital copies, I was unsure what to do with them and considered recycling them.
+When I discovered that the Gallaudet University Archives already had both original and digital copies, I was uncertain about what to do with the materials and considered recycling them.
 Thankfully, Brooke and Sorenson Communications came to the rescue!

 The Scanned Version of the UAD Bulletins